SophieDufrane/PP2_Rock_Paper_Scissors_Lizard_Spock_Game/README.md

 The game was tested on various screens sizes, including mobile devices, tablets, and desktops, ensuring a seamless experience.

-### Bugs, Fixes and learning Experiences
+### Bugs, Fixes

+- Variable not accessible: I had a variable inside a function that wasn’t available to other parts of the code creating a bug.
+I had to move it so the whole game could use it.

+- Wrong Data Type: I was trying to use data that was in the wrong format (a string instead of a number), so I used the parseInt function to fix the issue.

+- Function order: The order in which I called some functions affected how the game worked (for example I had to move the 'checkGameOver' at the beginning of the 'runGame').

+- Image display issue: When I switched from strings to numbers for the game selection, the images stopped showing correctly.
+I had to adjust how the game connected the selection to their images.

-- During development, I discovered through research that using an object to map each possible combination of the game (e.g., Rock crushes Scissors) was a more efficient approach than using multiple 'if-else' statements.
-This method significantly improved the code's readability and maintainability by avoiding deeply nested conditions.
+- Function over complicated: The game logic was initially overcomplicated with multiple 'if-else' statements, making it hard to read and maintain.
+I discovered through research that using an object to map each possible combination of the game (e.g., Rock crushes Scissors) was a more efficient approach.

+### Learning Experiences

-- Recommendations from discussions with my mentor helped me improve my initial code:
+I also received recommendations from my mentor that helped me improve my initial project:

-  - To enhance the user experience, I added the game rules for clear instructions.
-To avoid cluttering the interface, I implemented a toggle option to show or hide the rules as needed.
+  - To enhance the user experience, I added the game rules for clear instructions and to avoid cluttering the interface, I implemented a toggle option to show or hide the section.

   - On Javascript, I combined functions that I had initially created separately and gave names to anonymous functions.
+I also simplified the toggle function by adding a class to the css instead of changing the content in javascript.

-  - For each choice (Rock, Paper, Scissors, Lizard, Spock), I assigned a unique constant value (0 to 4).
+  - For each choice I assigned a unique constant value (0 to 4).
 This prevents typos when reusing variables and improves maintainability by ensuring consistent references to each choice.

-  - On the first version of the project, the game was running indefinitely without an endpoint.
-To resolve this, I added a function that stops the game once either the player or the computer reaches a maximum points, which also provides a clear winner.
+  - On the first version of the project, the game was running indefinitely without an endpoint so I added a function that stops the game and provide a winner once either the player or the computer reaches a maximum points.
-  - I also learned how to improve the *documentation comments* for functions by using @param.

 ### Validator Testing